 This allows us to maintain a full-time, editorial staff and work with finance experts you know and trust.
 The compensation we receive from advertisers does not influence the recommendations or advice our editorial team provides in our articles or otherwise impacts any of the editorial content on The Smart Investor.
 While we work hard to provide accurate and up to date information that we think you will find relevant, The Smart Investor does not and cannot guarantee that any information provided is complete and makes no representations or warranties in connection thereto, nor to the accuracy or applicability thereof.

-Some products that appear here are from companies from which this website receives compensation.
+Products that appear on this page are from companies from which this website receives compensation.
 This may impact how and where products appear on this site (including, for example, the order in which they appear).
-It doesn’t affect our editors’ opinions. our opinions are our own.
+We do not compare all providers in the market.
+Any information provided can be updated and may include additional terms.

 For many of us, our cars are a vital element of our day to day lives.
 They are not only important for commuting to work, but also for social activities.
 So, auto insurance is an essential expense.